Belle (2021 film): Production

-While Studio Chizu worked on the project, they had help from veteran Disney animator and character designer Jin Kim and Michael Camacho on the design of Belle and studio Cartoon Saloon for the background work of the world of U.
+While Studio Chizu worked on the project, they had help from veteran Disney animator and character designer Jin Kim and Michael Camacho on the design of Belle and studio Cartoon Saloon for the background work of the world of U, whose concept illustration was designed and created by London-based up-and-coming architect/designer, Eric Wong.

 Hosoda initially intended for Belle to be a musical, but considered the idea difficult due to Japan not having a culture of making musicals.
-However, he still wanted music to be central to the film, so he searched for a protagonist that could sing.
-He stated that he preferred the same person doing both speaking and singing voices to make it convincing, and searched for a singer who could express their feelings though song and move people, even if they don't understand Japanese.
+However, he still wanted music to be central to the film, so he searched for a protagonist who could sing.
+He stated that he preferred the same person doing both speaking and singing voices to make it convincing and searched for a singer who could express their feelings through song and move people, even if they don't understand Japanese.
 He then found Kaho Nakamura, whom he considered relatively unknown, but a perfect choice for the role.
 Hosoda stated that Nakamura was also involved in writing lyrics, so she could feel the lyrics she was singing.